IBM/credit-risk-workshop-cpd/workshop/openscale-manual-config/DRIFT.md

 ### Recap

-We've seen how to save the Machine Learning model configuration, and then proceed to configure Drift monitoring using the OpenScale GUI.
-This method can be used to configure other monitors, as a complement to the method of using the APIs in a Jupyter notebook.
+We've seen how to configure Drift monitoring using a Jupyter notebook.
 Next, we'll add some historical data to emulate what would happen for a Machine learning model that is deployed in production, monitored with OpenScale, and continually receiving scoring requests.
 Please proceed to the [HISTORICAL-DATA-README.md](./HISTORICAL-DATA-README.md)